Jean-BaptisteBouvier/Spacecraft-Resilience/README.md

 This project gathers the MATLAB codes used in the paper "Resilient Trajectory Tracking to Partial Loss of Control Authority over Actuators with Actuation Delay" by Jean-Baptiste Bouvier, Himmat Panag, Robyn Woollands and Melkior Ornik.
 This work is not published and not available yet.

 The fuel-optimal trajectory used as reference trajectory is designed with the convex optimization method described in ["Autonomous optimal trajectory planning for orbital rendezvous, satellite inspection, and final approach based on convex optimization"](https://link.springer.com/article/10.1007/s40295-021-00260-5) from Nicholas Ortolano, see reference below.
+The convex optimization code used here was written by Himmat Panag.

 **Prerequisite**